ClickHouse/ClickHouse/docs/en/sql-reference/statements/select/index.md

 └────────┴────────┴────────┘
 ```

-And finally, use the `APPLY` operator to find out the maximum length of all string columns:
+And finally, you can find out the maximum length of all string columns:

 ``` sql
 SELECT COLUMNS('[jk]') APPLY(toString) APPLY(length) APPLY(max) from test_apply;